 You will be able to view your reports via your self-service account in CamSIS.
-See: http://www.camsis.cam.ac.uk/public/gradss/

 Part IV: The Examination of your PhD Thesis (Dissertation)

 Research degrees are awarded subject to the successful examination of a dissertation in two stages: usually scrutiny by two examiners and an oral examination.